shariq1989/cookbook/content/recipe/Crispy_Sichuan_Chicken.md

 #### INGREDIENTS

+For the Marinade:

-* ⅓ cup Soy Sauce
+* ⅓ cup Dark Soy Sauce
 * 3 tbsp Rice Wine Vinegar
-* 4 tbsp White Sugar, divided
+* 2 tbsp White Sugar
 * 2 large Eggs Whites, lightly beaten

+For the Fried Chicken:

-* 2 lb Chicken Thighs, skinless and cut into 1 inch pieces
+* 2 lb Chicken Thighs, skinless, boneless, cut into 1-inch pieces
+* 1 tsp Kosher Salt
 * 2 cup Corn Starch
-* ½ cup Sichuan Peppers, toasted and finely ground
-* 2 tsp Kosher Salt
-* 2 qt Vegetable Oil
+* 2 qt Canola Oil

-* 8 Scallion, greens thinly sliced
+For the Dish:

-* 1 cup Cilantro Leaves, chopped
+* 1 tbsp Chili Oil
-* 6 tbsp Sichuan Oil
+* 1 tbsp Canola Oil
+* 1 cup Red Arbol Chilis, dried, to taste
+* 1 Ginger, 1-inch piece, julienne
+* 4 Garlic Cloves, julienne
+* 1/2 tsp Sugar
+* 1 tsp Rice Wine Vinegar
+* 8 Scallion, thinly sliced
-* 1 tbsp Sichuan Seasoning Salt
+* 1 tsp Toasted Sesame Seeds

 #### DIRECTIONS
-1. In a large bowl, combine soy sauce, vinegar, 2 tbsp sugar, and the egg whites.
+1. In a large bowl, combine the ingredients for the marinade: soy sauce, vinegar, sugar, and egg whites.
 Stir until sugar dissolves.
-2. Add chicken to the mixture and stir to coat, cover and let marinate for 20-30 minutes.
+Add the chicken to the bowl and stir to coat, cover and let it marinate for 30 minutes.
-3. Meanwhile, set 2 wire racks into 2 rimmed baking sheets.
+2. Meanwhile, set 2 wire racks into 2 rimmed baking sheets.
-4. In a large bowl, stir together 2 tbsp sugar, cornstarch, Sichuan peppers, and salt.
+3. In another large bowl, stir together the cornstarch and salt.
-5. Drain chicken in a colander.
+4. Get the marinated chicken and leave it to drain in a colander, about 1-2 minutes.
-6. Add ⅓ of the chicken to the cornstarch and toss to coat completely, pressing the pieces into the mixture.
-7. Transfer coated chicken to a mesh strainer and shake to remove excess cornstarch.
-Transfer to the prepared rack in a single layer and repeat with the remaining chicken and cornstarch mixture.
+5. Add ⅓ of the chicken to the cornstarch and toss to coat completely, pressing the pieces into the mixture.
+Shake the pieces to remove any excess cornstarch and transfer them to the prepared rack in a single layer and repeat with the remaining chicken and cornstarch mixture.
-8. In a large dutch oven, over medium heat, heat the oil to 350 degrees.
-Add half of the coated chicken and cook, stirring occasionally to prevent sticking, until well browned, about 5 minutes.
-Using a slotted spoon, transfer the chicken to the other wire rack.
+6. In a large dutch oven, over medium heat, heat the oil to 350 degrees.
+Add half of the coated chicken in a single layer and cook until it becomes brown, about 5 minutes.
+Using a slotted spoon, transfer the chicken to the other prepared wire rack.
-9. Allow the oil to reach 350 degrees again and repeat with the remaining chicken.
+7. Allow the oil to reach 350 degrees again and repeat with the remaining chicken.
-10. In a small bowl, microwave the Sichuan chili oil for 30 seconds.
-11. Combine the hot fried chicken and scallions in a large bowl, sprinkle with Sichuan seasoning salt, and drizzle with the warm chili oil, then toss to coat.
-12. Add cilantro and toss again.
-13. Serve with additional chili oil.
+8. In a heavy-bottomed pan, heat the chili oil, canola oil, Arbol chilis, garlic, ginger, sugar, and rice wine vinegar for about 3 minutes.
+Add the chicken to the mixture and toss to combine.
+10. Finish the dish with scallions and serve with jasmine rice.